 What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

-If you come from the EU, Norway, Iceland, Liechtenstein and Switzerland, are co-ordinated such that generally you are only liable to social security in one country at any one time.
+The social security systems of EU, Norway, Iceland, Liechtenstein and Switzerland, are co-ordinated such that generally you are only liable to social security in one country at any one time.
 Furthermore, under these rules, you may not have to pay National Insurance contributions (NIC) if you were employed in another country but were then sent to the UK to do your present job working for the same employer (as long as you are not replacing another worker).
 This is to minimise the social security contribution record of internationally mobile workers being fragmented across different member states.

 For more information, go to HM Revenue and Customs’ (HMRC) guidance, RDR1, chapter 11.
 You can find this on the GOV.UK website.

-Do I have to pay NIC (National Insurance contributions) in the UK?
+Do I have to pay National Insurance contributions (NIC) in the UK?

-Generally, people who are posted to the UK for less than 24 months can remain in their home country social security scheme.
+Generally, people who are posted to the UK for no more than 24 months must remain in their home country social security scheme.
 If this applies to you, you do not have to pay NIC in the UK.

 For longer assignments, as an exception, an agreement can generally be reached between the home and UK authorities for a posted worker to stay in their home country scheme for a longer period, typically up to five years.